 From an observer’s standpoint, the interaction appeared therapeutic, in the sense that a relationship was established, common ground found, reassurance given and a plan taken forward for the future.

-Lydia supported the view that Andrew would benefit from the right kind of neurorehabilitation – even if he could not see the potential benefits, and even if that meant that she wouldn’t be able to see him as often.
+PH’s partner supported the view that PH would benefit from the right kind of neurorehabilitation – even if he could not see the potential benefits, and even if that meant that she wouldn’t be able to see him as often.

 When you read a published judgment, I can’t be the only person who reads a few paragraphs then jumps to the concluding comments.
 I realised today that when you think about Court of Protection cases simply in terms of the outcome of the case, you overlook the journey taken to get there.